dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3224: Life skills are essential alongside job training.
+### T3224: Job market skills are valuable for personal growth and societal contribution.

 |Support|
 |---|